 - KISAE 40400 1800-Watt Power Kit with 40-Watt Solar Panel, Wattage 1,800.
 Complete solar power supply, ideal for your bug-out vehicle or an RV used as a bug out shelter.

 Solar power can provide your home with a reliable energy source that will not be affected if the power grid collapses.
 Having your own, independent power source becomes essential if you plan on living off the grid or if you are preparing for natural or man-made disasters.
+Here is another article on solar panels, as well.

 Recommended off the grid and Preparedness solutions: